 Boy, was I right.

 Those first few days, weeks, months, were overwhelming.
-We don’t realize how many things we do without thinking.
+I learned that we don’t realize how many things we do without thinking.
 We know where everything is at the grocery store, and if we don’t, we know how to ask.
 I came here not knowing any words for food in Spanish, and stood in the grocery stores not even knowing what to ask for.
 I would often just yell to my friend “What’s the word for bacon?”
 “Tocino”, I would hear, from two aisles away.
 She must have answered a million questions those first few months.
 And if she didn’t have the answer, she directed me towards people who did.

 I don’t know how I would have survived without her help.
 I was glad to know that I could repay my gratitude in food and she was happy to accept.
 This trade-off worked well between the two of us, and continues to down to this day.
 Although it is a little more difficult because she